-There are now three types of traceability, lot, piece-mark and piece.
-The type of traceability is applied over an extent of components on the project, where the extent is defined in relation to the Construction Category.
+There are now three types of traceability, lot, piece-mark and piece, as further explained in Table 1 (below).
+The type of traceability is applied over an extent of components on the project, where the extent is defined in relation to the Construction Category, as further defined in Table 2 (below).
 In effect, the requirements for traceability have been 'unpacked' to allow more responsive application.

 A baseline of lot traceability is required for Construction Categories CC2, CC3 and CC4, with no specified traceability for CC1.
 Optional piece-mark or piece traceability may be selected by the specifier if, and only if, required for CC3 and CC4.
+The baseline requirement for each Construction Category is indicated in Table 2.
 The baseline requirements are better aligned with international practice in this area.